WISPO-POP/PowerPlots.jl/README.md

 ## Acknowledgements
 This code has been primarily developed by Noah Rhodes at the University of Wisconsin-Madison with the help of the following contributors,
- - Bryan Lu, University of Wisconsin-Madison, plot attribute processing
+ - Bryan Luu, University of Wisconsin-Madison, plot attribute processing
  - Joe Gorka, University of Wisconsin-Madison, modifying network layout algorithms

 ## License